etirouthier/keras_dna/docs/sparse.md

                       annotation_list=['binding site'])
 ```

-The default behaviour is to generate the DNA sequences at the position of the desired function one-hot-encoded and with a length corresponding to the maximal length encountered (one window per genomical function occurence).
-It simultaneously yields the same amounts of background DNA sequences as negative example.
+The default behaviour is to generate the DNA sequences at the position of the desired function, as one-hot-encoded and with a length corresponding to the maximal length encountered (one window per genomical function occurence).
+It simultaneously yields the same amounts of background DNA sequences as negative examples.

 The one-hot-encoded DNA batches have the shape `(batch_size, max length, 4)`.
 The labels are 0 or 1 with the shape `(batch_size, nb anotation files, len(annotation_list))`, i.e here `(64, 1, 1)`.

 ## Model for several cell types and annotations

 `Generator` can be used to classify between different functions in different cell types.
-The genome is passed through a fasta file and the positions of genomical functions are given through one gff file per cell type.
-The gff format is needed to provide the position of several different functions in one file, bed format is not adapted to do so.
+The genome is passed through as a fasta file and the positions of genomical functions are given through as one gff file per cell type.
+The gff format is needed to provide the positions of several different functions in one file, bed format is not adapted to do so.

 ```python
 from keras_dna import Generator